Bodiart/BlurSelect/README.md

-# BlurSelect - is a library for selecting view and blur all background
+# BlurSelect - is a library for selecting view and blur background

 ![](blur_select.gif)